-6 Exemptions and Guidance
+6. Exemptions and Guidance

-There are circumstances under which a vertical agreement in either Guernsey or Jersey may qualify for an exemption from the prohibitions on preventing or hindering competition set out in the laws.
+There are circumstances under which a vertical agreement in Jersey may qualify for an exemption from the prohibitions on preventing or hindering competition set out in the laws.
 However, a vertical agreement that hinders or prevents competition is prohibited by the laws unless it qualifies for an exemption.
-Applications for individual exemptions must be made to CICRA.
+Applications for individual exemptions must be made to the Authority.
 To grant such an exemption, we must be satisfied under the laws that the agreement:

-- a) is likely to improve the production or distribution of goods or services, or to promote technical or economic progress in the production or distribution of goods or services; - b) will allow consumers of those goods or services a fair share of any resulting benefit; - c) does not impose on the businesses concerned terms that are not indispensable to attainment of the objectives mentioned in (a) and (b); and - d) does not afford the businesses concerned the ability to eliminate competition in respect of a substantial part of the goods or services in question.
+- (a) is likely to improve the production or distribution of goods or services, or to promote technical or economic progress in the production or distribution of goods or services; - (b) will allow consumers of those goods or services a fair share of any resulting benefit; - (c) does not impose on the businesses concerned terms that are not indispensable to attainment of the objectives mentioned in (a) and (b); and - (d) does not afford the businesses concerned the ability to eliminate competition in respect of a substantial part of the goods or services in question.

-For more information, see CICRA Guideline 2 - Anti-Competitive Agreements and CICRA Guideline 9 - Applications for Guidance and Exemptions.
+For more information, see Guideline 1 - Anti-Competitive Agreements and Guideline 6 - Applications for Guidance and Exemptions.

-It is important to note that the Vertical Agreements Block Exemption Regulation (BER)9 that is applicable within the European Union does not apply in Jersey or Guernsey.
-Like other EU precedents, the BER is a source that we may use to inform our analysis of individual exemption applications in Jersey or Guernsey.
+It is important to note that the Vertical Agreements Block Exemption Regulation (BER)10 that is applicable within the European Union does not apply in Jersey.
+Like other EU precedents, the BER is a source that we may use to inform our analysis of individual exemption applications in Jersey.